CodeScop/Oge-Mai-Field-Guide/forestquests.md

 ### Proving Your Worth 1/4 - HuntS1

 - **Location:** Available in the Luciola Forest
-- **Quest Path Route:** after Hunt Trail HuntS1 Joining the Hunt • **Proving Your Worth 1/4** • next step: HuntS1 Proving your Curiosity • four more quests
+- **Quest Path Route:** (open via Hunt Trail HuntS1 Joining the Hunt) • **Proving Your Worth 1/4** • HuntS1 Proving your Curiosity 2/4 • HuntS1 Proving Your Perserverance 3/4 • HuntS1 Proving Your Cunning 4/4 • HuntS1 Proving Your Mettle 5/6 • HuntS1 Proving Your Strength 6/6
 - **Type:** Battle
 - **Requirements:** Defeat:
   - 3 Reenu